-A Liquid Future is a non-profit humanitarian organisation providing free educational programmes in English, Swimming, Surfing and Environmental Awareness and conservation for the local communities of Sipora Island, Mentawai, Indonesia
+A Liquid Future is a non-profit humanitarian organisation providing free educational programmes in Environmental Awareness and Conservation for the local communities of Sipora Island, Mentawai, Indonesia

 In the Sumatran rainforest we’re creating a special forest for Griffin Vollemaere.
 As they grow the rainforest trees we’re planting will recreate habitat for an enormous number of plants and animals.
 We’ve chosen this location for Griffin’s Forest as it will create habitat for the Sumatran Orangutan.
 So far we've planted 4,767 trees on our way to the 30,000 target.
 Please add your support!